Cost of studying in Canada

 $7,000 to $10,000 per year

-To bring down your educational expenses, you can also apply to various scholarships available for international students.
+To bring down your educational expenses, you can apply to various scholarships.

 In order to study in Canada, the first step is to secure a valid study permit and that comes with its own costs (approx. CAD 150).
-You can refer to the official website for fees for various visa applications.
+You can refer to the official website (http://www.cic.gc.ca/english/helpcentre/answer.asp?qnum=324&top=23 )for fees for various visa applications.

-Most universities in Canada offer on-campus residence facilities to international students.
-Living as a resident on-campus is a very affordable option, however, you need to apply for it separately, and well ahead in time to secure a slot for yourself.
+Most universities in Canada offer on-campus residence to international students.
+Living as a resident on-campus is a very affordable option, however you need to apply for it separately, and well ahead in time to secure a slot for yourself.

 If you are unable to find such accommodation, you might have to look for a room on rent, homestay or find a local host.
 The cost will vary from city to city.

-You need to keep a little money aside for your grocery shopping, social activities and emergency situations.
-When living in a foreign country, it is better to keep a track of your expenditures so that you do not overspend.
+You need to keep aside money for your grocery shopping, social activities and emergency situations.
+When living in a foreign country, it is better to keep a track of your expenditures so that you do not over spend.
 Considering various expenses and living costs, a single student budget in Canada comes around to be approx. CAD 15,000 (indicative).

-It is mandatory for all international students to get a medical insurance before the commencement of their programme.
-Several Canadian schools and universities have initiated comprehensive health insurance plans for international students, but that is applicable as long your programme is on-going and ceases upon completion.
+It is mandatory for all international students to get a medical insurance before the commencement of their program.
+Several Canadian schools and universities have initiated comprehensive health insurance plans for international students, but that is applicable as long your program is ongoing and ceases upon completion.

 Certain colleges may not offer any insurance policies, and hence you will have to arrange for a private medical insurance (your IDP counsellor will guide you with the same).
 The average cost for medical insurance ranges between CAD 300- CAD 800 a year (indicative).

 Exchange rate variations may also affect your budgeting.
 It is advisable to look for a part time job while you are in Canada or seek scholarship in the universities you apply to.
-This will definitely help to reduce your cost of studying overseas.
+This will greatly reduce your cost of studying overseas.